Keep Climbing the Digital Mountain

 October 28, 2020

-4 minute read – The credit union industry has been focused on building and improving digital channels for a number of years and has achieved great progress.
+4 minute read – The financial industry has been focused on building and improving digital channels for a number of years and has achieved great progress.
 At the same time, the bar keeps moving.
 The continued push toward digital is driven by consumers, the financial services industry, the retail industry, and most recently, COVID-19.

 It was late last year when ACSI reported that banks had finally overtaken credit unions on overall customer satisfaction.
 In fact, credit union scores decreased.
 With the emphasis the industry has placed on member experience and digital channels, it’s doubtful that credit unions are getting worse at what they do, but it is likely that member expectations continue to increase – the bar keeps getting higher.